ngallo/bddoc/README.md

 *Writing test cases for BDD, generate your documentation running your tests and keep it tied to your code*

 ##Intro
-The idea to develop **BDDoc** comes from the need to write tests for BDD using an easy approach and keep the documentation tied to the source code.
+The idea to develop **BDDoc** comes from the need to write test cases for BDD using an easy approach and keep the documentation tied to the source code.
 Having either a documentation file or textual DSL may lead to cases where the documentation and source code are out of sync.

 BDDoc can be used with *any testing framework* (currently tested with MSTest and NUnit).